 Eleni had a way about her.
 She would start to tell a story, stop and smile, and say something like “I will tell you why later.”
 She often left Eric hanging on her every word.
 In fact, I think she was a little smitten with him, often taking him to the side to share amazing stories of her life in Athens.
 There may have been a connection because her daughter lives in Bali from time to time.
 Maybe his was the only name she could remember.
 Whatever it was, Eric made a quick friend.

 These are the types of experiences that are hard to find when you travel.
 It is hard enough to find a restaurant with authentic, local food.
 You can learn about the tradition and culture by taking a walking tour, or trying to meet new people along the way.
 I appreciated what Alternative Athens was trying to do by providing a unique experience to see inside an Athenian home, to better understand the culture and tradition in a way that just can’t be seen inside a museum.
+A way to understand more about what to eat in Athens.
 A sincere thanks to Alternative Athens, and Eleni, for being such wonderful hosts.

 We were hosted by Alternative Athens for this tour.
 Normally, the price is 32-35 Euros per person and includes lunch, wine, drinks, and a lovely afternoon spent eating with the locals.
 As always, my opinions are my own.